Edita-L/Project1EL/README.md

 I have tested the site on a number of occasions throughout the building process, so that I could see it from different devices such as my mobile, tablet and PC and check for responsiveness.

+The site was tested on CSS and HTML Validator sites.
+There were some syntax mistakes, missed characters etc, that have been updated.

 ### **Issues and Changes Implemented**

 During this testing I realised that I had to make some design changes to areas that I was not satisfied with, to make it more easy to navigate, user firendly and improve the viewing experience on the mobile devices.